Pear slug

 Other sources dispute the notion that the females climb the tree to lay their eggs, claiming instead that they fly to the tree.
 This is an important detail in regard to their control in horticultural circumstances where glues are used to control climbing pests.

+In New Zealand the biocontrol agent species Lathrolestes luteolator has been released on two separate occasions in an attempt to control this agricultural pest.